bsoc-bitbyte/busify/README.md

 # Features

-The proposed plan is to develop a bus ticket booking system consisting of the
+The proposed plan is to develop a bus ticket booking system consisting of the folowing:

-- Client App
-- Main Server
-- Notification Microservice,
-- Admin Panel, and
-- Mobile App for Conductors.

-### The Client App allows users

 - to search for buses,
-- authenticate using college email IDs,
 - add tickets to their cart, make payments, and
-- receive a success message.

-### The Main Server handles

-- user requests,
-- manages communication with microservices and the mobile app,
 - provides authentication and payment services,
-- and offers admin and ticket management tools.

-### The Notification Microservice

-- generates QR codes for confirmed tickets,
-- extracts student information,
-- sends email notifications with QR codes.
+- authenticate using college email IDs,

-The Admin Panel enables bus agencies to update details and view booked tickets.

-### The Mobile App for Conductors includes

 - QR code scanner,
-- ticket validation, and
 - a list of booked tickets.
+- Generates QR codes for confirmed tickets,
+- sends email notifications with QR codes.

 In summary, the plan involves developing a user-friendly bus ticket booking system with a client app, centralized server, notification microservice, admin panel, and mobile app for conductors.